FrazzAhmed1/DiverseSmile/README.md

 #### Multiple User System

-Website accomodates three types of logins ans signups.
+Website accomodates three types of logins and signups.
 Patient, Staff and Administration.
-Allows for multiple types of users to do complete their daily tasks and needs.
+Allows for multiple types of users to complete their daily tasks and perform needs.

 #### Reminders and Notifications

 Allows email reminders and notifications for changing password, setting up appointments and setting up multiple types of accounts.
-Allows for direct communication and frequent reminders to improve communication flow between staff, admind and most importantly the patients.
+Allows for direct communication and frequent reminders to improve communication flow between staff, admin and most importantly the patients.

 ## Contributors